IPv6 RAs always include on-link prefix; clients may not use DHCPv6 managed addresses

 There appears to be no option to disable advertising the on-link prefix.

-Updated by Bruce Simpson about 5 years ago
+Updated by Bruce Simpson over 6 years ago

 First two sentences above are reversed -- my bad.